WalnutIT/react-redux-calculator/README.md

 Positive:

-- [ ] Every state change is logged in the UI with the correct information.
-Logs accurately reflect the sequence of user actions and resulting state changes.
+- [ ] When the screen width is less than 641 pixels, a "States" button appears in the calculator UI.
+- [ ] Clicking the "States" button navigates the user to a second screen or view that displays the state logs.
+- [ ] This second screen shows a log of all state changes, including actions taken and the resulting new states.
+- [ ] The functionality for viewing state logs does not interfere with the calculator's primary operations and UI on larger screens.

 Negative:

+- [ ] The "States" button is hidden or not present when the screen width is 641 pixels or more.
+- [ ] The state log screen is easily navigable back to the main calculator interface.
+- [ ] The state logs are presented in a clear, readable format, appropriate for smaller screen viewing.
-- [ ] No sensitive data or irrelevant information is logged.
-The logging does not interfere with the calculator's performance or user experience.
+- [ ] The presence of the "States" button and the state log screen does not impact the performance or responsiveness of the app.

 ### Requirement 7: Floating Point Input
 **User Story:**